timkay/say/docs/reference.rst

     say('>list of categories`)

-will activate the indicated listed categories, and all other categories will be silent.
+will activate the indicated categories, and all other categories will be silent.
+(Yes, the same function ``say`` does this second thing when called as a regular function.)

 Example::